ehrpg/qstar/docs/equipment/weapons.md

 ##### RNG

-indicates the weapon's range increment.
-Each increment imposes a cumulative -1 penalty to the attack. `RNG * 10` is the maximum effective range of the weapon.
-Any target within the weapon's first range increment does not impose a penalty.
+indicates the weapons range increment.
+Each increment imposes a cumulative -1 penalty to the attack. **RNG** times 10 is the maximum effective range of the weapon.
+Any target within the weapons first range increment does not impose a penalty.

 ##### RoF

-indicates the weapon's rate of fire.
+indicates the weapons rate of fire.
 An RoF higher than 1 allows you to make optional, consecutive Attack rolls for the same or even different targets at the expense of 1 [AP][], and a cumulative -1 penalty on **HIT**, per extra Attack, unless otherwise noted by the weapon.
 Using a higher **RoF** also uses up more